Megumi (actress)

-Megumi Yamano (山野めぐみ, Yamano Megumi), known mononymously as Megumi (めぐみ), is a Japanese tarento, actress, singer, and gravure idol.
+Megumi Yamano (山野仁, Yamano Megumi), known mononymously as Megumi (めぐみ), is a Japanese tarento, actress, singer, gravure idol and producer.
 She is currently affiliated with Suns Entertainment.

 Early life

 She was raised in Kurashiki, Okayama, but was born in Matsue, Shimane.

 She dropped out of Kurashiki Suishō Senior High School (at the time an all-girls school).

 Personal life

 In July 2008, after discovering she was pregnant, Megumi married Dragon Ash lead singer Kenji Furuya, whom she had been dating since 2005.
 On February 6, 2009, Megumi gave birth to the couple's only child, a son.

 On December 30, 2023, the couple jointly announced that they had divorced.